-During teething, you may find your baby fussy and clingy than usual and it can affect their behavior at the breast.
+During teething, you may find your baby fussy and clingy than usual, and it can affect their behavior at the breast.

-The Solution for teething baby
+The Solution for a teething baby

 If you think your baby is teething, give them a teether or something cold to chew on before feeding.
-I will help numb their gum and that may stop them from latching and unlatching while nursing.
+I will help numb their gum, and that may stop them from latching and unlatching while nursing.

-Another solution is offering them a non-toxic teething necklace worn by mom to chew on while they are cuddling to you.
+Another solution is offering them a non-toxic teething necklace worn by mom to chew on while they are cuddling you.